Dr. Rachel N. Verville

 Dance performances require physical strength and quick twists and turns that can really damage your feet.
 Bruising, breaks, and swelling are common problems in a dancer’s life.
 But once the performance is over, your feet are left to heal from minor injuries that can gradually turn into lifelong problems.

-With an emphasis on preventative care, Dr. Verville helps dancers in Frisco and Plano reduce the strain on feet and ankles to avoid long-term problems.
+With an emphasis on preventative care, Dr. Verville helps dancers in Frisco reduce the strain on feet and ankles to avoid long-term problems.
 By evaluating how dance routines affect your feet and ankles, Dr. Verville tailors care and advice to your needs.
 After treating your injuries and improving your range of motion, she can work with you to find preventative measures that will limit future injuries and help you keep dancing.

 Dr. Verville has received extensive training to evaluate the biomechanics of your feet and ankles.
 She determines points of strain that can be corrected and develops custom orthotics to relieve your feet of unnecessary strain and pressure.
 This prevents foot and ankle disorders from evolving and maintains healthy feet and ankles that will keep you dancing for a lifetime.Read more